dumbdevss/movement-tutorial/document_management/developing_smart_contract.md

 }
 ```

+**Implementation steps:**

+1. Get the admin's address for authorization
-This creates a resource account to hold the contract state and registers it for APT coin operations.
+2. Create a resource account using the `SEED` constant
+3. Register the resource account for Aptos Coin operations
+4. Initialize the `DocState` with empty collections and event handles
+5. Store the `SignerCapability` for the resource account under the admin's address

-## Steps 6-8: Helper Functions
+## TODO 6-8: Helper Functions

-These helper functions make our code cleaner:

 ```move
 fun get_resource_address(): address acquires ResourceAccountCap {